BuildOnViction/gitbook/developer-guide/smart-contract-development/solidity/solidity-by-example.md

 #### Writing a Simple Payment Channel

 Alice now builds a simple but complete implementation of a payment channel.
-Payment channels use cryptographic signatures to make repeated transfers of TOMO securely, instantaneously, and without transaction fees.
+Payment channels use cryptographic signatures to make repeated transfers of VIC securely, instantaneously, and without transaction fees.

 **What is a Payment Channel?**

-Payment channels allow participants to make repeated transfers of TOMO without using transactions.
+Payment channels allow participants to make repeated transfers of VIC without using transactions.
 This means that you can avoid the delays and fees associated with transactions.
 We are going to explore a simple unidirectional payment channel between two parties (Alice and Bob).
 It involves three steps:

-> 1. Alice funds a smart contract with TOMO.
+> 1. Alice funds a smart contract with VIC.
 This “opens” the payment channel.
-> 2. Alice signs messages that specify how much of that TOMO is owed to the recipient.
+> 2. Alice signs messages that specify how much of that VIC is owed to the recipient.
 This step is repeated for each payment.
-> 3. Bob “closes” the payment channel, withdrawing their portion of the TOMO and sending the remainder back to the sender.
+> 3. Bob “closes” the payment channel, withdrawing their portion of the VIC and sending the remainder back to the sender.

 Note

-Only steps 1 and 3 require TomoChain transactions, step 2 means that the sender transmits a cryptographically signed message to the recipient via off chain methods (e.g. email).
+Only steps 1 and 3 require Viction transactions, step 2 means that the sender transmits a cryptographically signed message to the recipient via off chain methods (e.g. email).
 This means only two transactions are required to support any number of transfers.

-Bob is guaranteed to receive their funds because the smart contract escrows the TOMO and honours a valid signed message.
+Bob is guaranteed to receive their funds because the smart contract escrows the VIC and honours a valid signed message.
 The smart contract also enforces a timeout, so Alice is guaranteed to eventually recover their funds even if the recipient refuses to close the channel.
 It is up to the participants in a payment channel to decide how long to keep it open.
 For a short-lived transaction, such as paying an internet café for each minute of network access, the payment channel may be kept open for a limited duration.
 On the other hand, for a recurring payment, such as paying an employee an hourly wage, the payment channel may be kept open for several months or years.

 **Opening the Payment Channel**

-To open the payment channel, Alice deploys the smart contract, attaching the TOMO to be escrowed and specifying the intended recipient and a maximum duration for the channel to exist.
+To open the payment channel, Alice deploys the smart contract, attaching the VIC to be escrowed and specifying the intended recipient and a maximum duration for the channel to exist.
 This is the function `SimplePaymentChannel` in the contract, at the end of this section.

 **Making Payments**

 Alice makes payments by sending signed messages to Bob.
-This step is performed entirely outside of the TomoChain network.
+This step is performed entirely outside of the Viction network.
 Messages are cryptographically signed by the sender and then transmitted directly to the recipient.

 Each message includes the following information:

 > * The smart contract’s address, used to prevent cross-contract replay attacks.
-> * The total amount of TOMO that is owed the recipient so far.
+> * The total amount of VIC that is owed the recipient so far.

 A payment channel is closed just once, at the end of a series of transfers.
 Because of this, only one of the messages sent is redeemed.
-This is why each message specifies a cumulative total amount of TOMO owed, rather than the amount of the individual micropayment.
+This is why each message specifies a cumulative total amount of VIC owed, rather than the amount of the individual micropayment.
 The recipient will naturally choose to redeem the most recent message because that is the one with the highest total.
 The nonce per-message is not needed anymore, because the smart contract only honours a single message.
 The address of the smart contract is still used to prevent a message intended for one payment channel from being used for a different channel.

 Here is the modified JavaScript code to cryptographically sign a message from the previous section: